otaviocc/ObsidianMCPServer/README.md

 # Ask your AI assistant:

 "Show me all my notes about machine learning"
-→ Uses search() to find ML-related notes
+→ Uses search() to find ML-related notes with relevance scores

 "Create a new note called 'Daily Standup 2024-01-15' with today's agenda" → Uses createOrUpdateNote() to create the note